It seems like anytime a new MMO tries to dethrone WoW, they come up short and end up settling for being one of the best

 Platforms: Windows, PS5, PS4

 To kick things off, our first recommendation for the best games like World of Warcraft is Final Fantasy XIV, which is often credited with reviving the MMO genre.

 In it, you take on the role of a warrior of darkness tasked with restoring peace to the world by eliminating evil monsters and other villains.

 Updates continue to expand FFXIV’s world while introducing new systems and events including fishing raids and city restoration projects.

 Divinity: Original Sin II

 Platforms: Windows, PS4, Xbox One, Switch, Mac, iOS

 Despite not being an MMO, Divinity: Original Sin II will scratch that RPG itch for WoW fans who crave new adventures in fantastical worlds.

 Created by Larian Studios, the game draws inspiration from classics like Baldur’s Gather and Planescape: Torment while including a few modern amenities.

-Similar to WoW, just about every action taken by the player affects Divinity’s world, with some having small effects and others completely reshaping Rivellon.
+Similar to WoW, just about every action taken by the player impacts Divinity’s world, with some having minor effects and others completely reshaping Rivellon.

 This extends to Original Sin 2’s end-game states, which include seven main endings, five character-specific endings, and much more tied to certain regions/races.

 Baldur’s Gate 3t